AyushGoyal26/Digit_recognition/README.md

 ## 📂 Dataset

-The project uses the MNIST dataset, a collection of 28x28 grayscale images of handwritten digits.
+The project uses the MNIST dataset, a collection of 28x28 grayscale images of handwritten digits..

 ## 🏗 Model Architecture

-The CNN model consists of:
+###The CNN model consists of:

 🏞 Convolutional layers for feature extraction